w-alek/Scientific-Computing-with-Python/README.md

 * Lab 10 consist of jupyter notebook file with solutions from week 10 and png file required by one of the exercise (Pandas and virtual envs)
 * Lab 11 is a jupyter notebook file consist of solutions from week 11 (Scipy and numerical computing)
 * Lab 12 consist of jupyter notebook file with solutions from week 12 and script test file required by one of the exercise (Testing Python programs and networkx)
+* Lab 13 is a jupyter notebook file consist of solutions from week 13 (PIL)
+* Lab 14 is a jupyter notebook file consist of solutions from week 14 (Monte Carlo)